 In case you’re familiar with the IT development industry and know a thing or two it, check out popular dev communities like Koding, NewAppIdea, Polycom, special Facebook groups.
 There you can easily find freelance mobile app developers for your project.

 Professional outsourcing companies will be glad to provide you with apps they have built, including those not placed within the portfolio.
 Find them in the App Store or Google Play, upload to your mobile device and use for some time.

 Pay attention to:

 - Interactions between pages

 This way you will see whether this company is going to deliver the result you need.

 A piece of advice: Look for someone with experience in building an app similar to what your business needs.
-This way you will be working with people who know what they are building and how it’s supposed to look.
+This way you will be working with people who know what they are building and how it’s supposed to look in the end.